AstraZeneca to fall short on initial EU vaccine delivery target

 Employees in protective gear work on an assembly line for manufacturing vials of Covishield, AstraZeneca-Oxford’s Covid-19 coronavirus vaccine at India’s Serum Institute in Pune.
 Photograph: Punit Paranjpe/AFP via Getty Images)

-AstraZeneca said initial deliveries to the European Union of the Covid-19 vaccine it is developing with Oxford University will fall short of the targeted volumes because of a glitch in production.
+Governments were informed of the delay in a meeting between member states and the European Commission to discuss the joint EU vaccination procurement programme.

+“The company has confirmed its announcement in today’s steering board meeting with the member states, that there would be a change of its delivery schedule,” a European Commission spokesman said.

-“Initial volumes will be lower than originally anticipated due to reduced yields at a manufacturing site within our European supply chain,” a company spokesman said in a written statement, declining to provide details.
+A spokeswoman for AstraZeneca said that “initial volumes will be lower than originally anticipated due to reduced yields at a manufacturing site within our European supply chain”.

-“We will be supplying tens of millions of doses in February and March to the European Union, as we continue to ramp up production volumes,” he added.
-He would not provide the initial volume target.
+“We will be supplying tens of millions of doses in February and March to the European Union, as we continue to ramp up production volumes,” the spokeswoman added.

-A decision on the EU’s regulatory approval of the compound has been expected for the end of January.

-AstraZeneca said there would be no scheduled delay to the start of shipments of its vaccine to Europe should it receive EU approval. - Reuters
+The EU pre-ordered 400 million doses of the two-dose vaccine developed with Oxford University last summer, and several member states built their vaccination plans around it, as it is easier to roll out as it does not need to be deep frozen like the Pfizer vaccine.

+Ireland had expected to receive 600,000 doses of the AstraZeneca vaccine in the first quarter of the year.